ericrenone/AI-ML-Scaling-Laws-and-Bottlenecks/README.md

-# AI/ML Scaling Bottlenecks Simulator
+# AI/ML Scaling Laws and Bottlenecks Simulator

 The simulator confirms that while the **Scaling Laws** remain mathematically valid, the **physical substrate** is nearing a phase transition.
 Future gains will likely derive from **architectural ingenuity** rather than sheer capital expenditure.